containers/common/docs/containers.conf.5.md

 The path to a temporary directory to store per-boot container.
 Must be a tmpfs (wiped after reboot).

+**volume_path**="/var/lib/containers/storage/volumes"

+Directory where named volumes will be created in using the default volume driver.
+By default this will be configured relative to where containers/storage store containers.
+This convention is followed by the default volume driver, but may not be by other drivers.

 ## SERVICE DESTINATION TABLE
 The `service_destinations` table contains configuration options used to set up remote connections to the podman service for the podman API.